ritvaj/Sustainability-Data-Analysis/README.md

 ## 📊 Key Insights
 - **The Emission Gap:**
-  - High/upper-middle income countries = **82.2% of global CO₂ emissions** but only **44.5% of the world’s population**.
+  - High/upper-middle income countries are responsible for most of the emissions = **82.2% of global CO₂ emissions** but only **44.5% of the world’s population**.
   - Per capita, Qatar (37.8t) and Bahrain are extreme outliers.

 - **Forest Decline:**
-  - Rapid loss in Brazil, Indonesia, and Congo.
-  - Serbia lost **3.8% of its total forest area in a single year**.
+  - In low and lower-middle income countries, forests are vanishing faster due to reliance on natural resource extraction for economic survival.
   - Two-thirds of countries have <40% forest cover.

 - **Forecasting:**
   - By 2025, tropical nations like Brazil and Indonesia continue downward trends without major reforestation.